TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian: Experiments

 \subsection{Ablations}

 We decompose the components of \methodName~and validate the effectiveness of each module through incremental additions.
 All ablation experiments are conducted on the IUI3 Red Sea scene from the SeaThru-NeRF dataset \cite{SeaThruNeRF_2023_CVPR}, with the CP decomposition rank set to 30.
-As shown in \cref{tab:ablation}, initially, when we simply apply CP decomposition to the parameters of 3DGS and remove the original densification, the model's performance experiences a decline compared to 3DGS.
-However, when we introduce our adaptive medium estimation module and underwater loss function, the model demonstrates a significant performance improvement.

-Notably, without the densification strategy, the model $\text{TG + AME + Loss}$~typically contains around 20,000 Gaussian primitives (approximately 3MB), which results in exceptionally fast training speed and minimal memory requirements.
+TG denotes tensorized Gaussian, AME denotes adaptive medium estimation, Loss is our loss function, and TDS is our tensorized densification strategy.
+As shown in \cref{tab:ablation}, initially, when we only apply CP decomposition to the parameters of 3DGS and remove the original densification, the performance degrades compared to 3DGS.
+However, when we introduce our AME module and loss function, the model demonstrates a significant performance improvement.
+Notably, without the densification strategy, the model $\text{TG + AME + Loss}$~typically contains around 20,000 Gaussian primitives (approximately \textbf{3MB}), which results in exceptionally fast training speed and minimal memory requirements.
 This configuration is well-suited for deployment on resource-constrained underwater edge devices.
-Furthermore, after incorporating our tensorized densification strategy, the model's performance improves considerably, enabling precise underwater scene modeling with only about 29.5\% of the parameters of 3DGS.
+Furthermore, after incorporating our TDS, the model's performance improves considerably, enabling precise underwater scene modeling with only about 29.5\% of the parameters of 3DGS.